-There has been above-average rainfall within the Central Region and as a result stream flows have remained stable and are at close to long term average flow rates for winter and spring seasons.
-Forecasts predict above-average rainfall for the period November 2021 to January 2022.
-This is likely to result in normal conditions with little to no restrictions imposed on consumptive users.
+There has been above-average rainfall within the Central Region and as a result stream flows have remained stable.
+Forecasts predict above-average rainfall for the period November 2022 to January 2023.
+This is likely to result in normal or wetter than normal conditions with little to no restrictions imposed on consumptive users.
+Some areas of the central region have experienced bankfull and overbank conditions.
 All central region catchments will be monitored closely over summer and any restrictions will be imposed in line with relevant operating rules.

-Winter and spring rainfall across the Dandenong Creek catchment has remained steady and is consistent with the wetter conditions enjoyed last year.
+Winter and spring rainfall across the Dandenong Creek catchment has been high and is consistent with the wetter conditions observed last year.
 Stream flows in the Dandenong Creek systems have remained similar to last year.
 Above-average flows have been observed in Mile Creek, Monbulk Creek and Eumemmerring Creek systems.
-The forecast rainfall across the catchment will provide a positive outlook for licence holders and make restrictions unlikely in this catchment.
+The forecast rainfall across the catchment will provide a positive outlook for license holders and make restrictions unlikely in this catchment.
+The Dandenong Creek system experienced some minor flooding over spring due to high rainfall events.

-The Werribee and Maribyrnong catchments have had above-average rainfall for the first nine months of 2021.
+The Werribee and Maribyrnong catchments continued to have above-average rainfall for the first nine months of 2022.
 The season is developing similar to summer 2020-21 where restrictions were not imposed on the Maribyrnong system.
-The Turitable Creek and Willimigongong Creek are usually subject to a total ban and "Qualification of Rights" in the summer months though neither system had bans imposed last year.
+The Turitable Creek and Willimigongong Creek are often subject to a total ban or restrictions in the summer months though neither system has had bans imposed in the past two years.
 With predicted rainfall, these systems may avoid bans again this year, however, these systems can be quick to change and will be monitored closely.
+The Werribee and Maribyrnong systems experienced flooding over spring due to the high rainfall events experienced.

-Rainfall across the Tarago/Bunyip catchment remained above average during winter 2021.
+Rainfall across the Tarago/Bunyip catchment remained above average during winter 2022.
 Stream flows in the semi regulated Tarago/Bunyip were completely supplied by natural flows last season rather than releases from Tarago Reservoir.
 This occurred following significant rainfall last year and continuing wet catchment conditions.
-With the rainfall forecast again expected to be above average for summer the river system should be well placed to meet consumptive demands through the coming irrigation season.
+With the rainfall forecast again expected to be above average for summer and expected demand to continue to be low, the river system should be well placed to meet consumptive demands through the coming irrigation season.